• Skip to main content

 Preserved lemons are very simple to make and require a single ingredient besides the lemons themselves.

-YOU WILL NEED: as many lemons as you’d like to preserve plus a few extra for the juice and salt.
-Equipment wise – a sharp knife, a cutting board and wide mouth jars with air tight lids.
+YOU WILL NEED: as many lemons as you'd like to preserve plus a few extra for the juice and salt.
+You can use regular lemons or meyer lemons.
+Equipment wise - a sharp knife, a cutting board and wide mouth jars with air tight lids.

 As a rule of thumb budget about a tablespoon of salt per lemon plus a bit extra for the bottom and top of the jar.